BachPhu/Obsidian-Notes/Hobbies/Goodbye, Don Glees!.md

 ![[Screen Shot 2023-08-01 at 8.10.53 PM.png| 700]]![[Screen Recording 2023-08-01 at 7.06.32 PM.mov | 700]]

 ## <mark class="hltr-purple">Story</mark>     ✦✦✦✧✧
 The overall plot was not bad, nothing too special but the movie did able to get their theme across.
-The main theme seem to be Friendship, Courage Chasing Your Dream, Human Connection with Nature.
+The main theme seem to be Friendship, Courage to Chase Your Dream, Human Connection with Nature.
 The movie started nice.
-Personal preference, for most of the time I don't like when they put a foreshadow in the beginning but it doesn't bother me much anyway.
+Personal preference, for most of the time I don't like when they put a foreshadow in the beginning but it doesn't bother me much this time.
 For most of time, the story is pretty calm and I kinda don't mind that.
 Maybe just me (saw some reviews and people didn't seem to like the plot lol.)
 Mid movie, nothing happen much.
 My favorite part was a bit toward the end, probably after the trio found the drone til the end of the movie.
 Probably tear up or cry like 3 times ;)

 ## <mark class="hltr-orange">Characters</mark>